minio/docs/source/minio-cli/minio-mc/mc-cat.rst

    specified duration.
 Enclose the specified date or duration in double quotes ``"``.

-   :mc-cmd:`mc cat rewind` requires the specified :mc-cmd:`~mc cat SOURCE` bucket to have Bucket Versioning enabled.
-See :mc-cmd:`mc versioning`.

    - For a date in time, specify an ISO8601-formatted timestamp.
 For example:
      ``--rewind "2020.03.24T10:00"``.

    - For duration, specify a string in ``#d#hh#mm#ss`` format.
 For example:
      ``--rewind "1d2hh3mm4ss"``.

+   :mc-cmd:`mc cat rewind` requires the specified :mc-cmd:`~mc cat SOURCE` be an S3-compatible service that supports Bucket Versioning.
+For MinIO deployments, use :mc-cmd:`mc version` to enable or disable bucket versioning.

 .. mc-cmd:: encrypt-key
    :option: